Want to Improve Your Current CRM System or Migrate to a New Solution

 Another dynamic at play in the early days of CRM software is the notion of remote computing on laptops and the necessity for synchronization logic to be implemented and heavily relied upon for data to be reconciled with the centralized CRM server.
 It’s safe to say, this technology was and is still imperfect and could lead to significant amounts of challenges around data quality and integrity.

 Around the turn of the century, a new computing model was being introduced by market disruptors led by none other than salesforce.com.
 While it took the market some time to truly embrace this way of computing, slowly but surely it began to take a foothold and dominate how people thought about purchasing technology.

 At the same time, Microsoft had acquired the first business applications through the acquisition of Great Plains and began thinking about their CRM strategy as well.
 The vision with Microsoft was to take a very vibrant community of Outlook users and integrate CRM with this centralized repository of customer information.

 At the time, it seemed Microsoft was poised to take the leadership position in the CRM category as they exploited the Outlook user base as CRM greenfield.

-This market and the idea of front office/back office integration pave the way for the entrance of NetSuite which, while it has a CRM module, it’s not really considered a “CRM-first” platform.
+This market and the idea of front office/back office integration pave the way for the entrance of NetSuite. while it had a CRM module, it was not really considered a “CRM-first” platform.
 While we had a brief stint in partnering with a “back office” consultancy to provide a complete solution, it was clear that our true strength was that of focused CRM consulting.